davidrhoden/davidrhoden-basic-netlify/pages/press.md

 title: Press
 date: 2020-05-02T00:00:00.000Z
 permalink: /press/index.html
-navtitle: Press
-excerpt: "Every once in a while, _The New York Times_ or _The Washington Post_ want to talk to me.
-It usually has to do with something I don't know that much about."
+excerpt: Every once in a while, _The New York Times_ or _The Washington Post_ want to talk to me.
+It usually has to do with something I don't know that much about.
 eleventyNavigation:
   key: Press
   order: 10